drdave-teaching/OPIM5512/Module3/WeekN_AgenticAI/README.md

 Example of OpenAI API calls.
+Left as optional materials for students.